When a Sponsored Facebook Post Doesn’t Pay Off

 One influencer went so far as to file a lawsuit.
 Speakr currently owes the 22-year-old influencer and former Vine star known as JoJoe $4,000, according to legal documents filed in small-claims court and reviewed by The Atlantic.
 JoJoe posted several videos to his Instagram story on May 21, 2018, promoting the Universal Music artist Kris Wu’s new single.
 According to his manager, Ray Hughes, on May 25, he was told that the payment was being processed and would be in his account shortly.
 As of December 12, he had still not been paid.
 After months of following up, Hughes discovered through a connection he had at Universal that the brand had paid Speakr back in June.
 After several more attempts to contact the company and obtain payment, Hughes took Speakr to small-claims court.
 The judge ruled in JoJoe’s favor, but JoJoe has yet to be paid.

 The influencer-marketing industry is set to reach up to $10 billion by 2020, and as it has grown, influencer-management platforms and agencies have proliferated: More than 420 of them opened in 2017 alone.
-Influencer-management platforms are the primary way small- to mid-level influencers find brand deals, yet the platforms and industry itself are highly unregulated.
+Influencer-management platforms are the primary way small to mid-level influencers find brand deals, yet the platforms and industry itself are highly unregulated.
 A 2018 survey conducted by The World Federation of Advertisers found that 65 percent of global advertisers plan to increase spending on influencer marketing in the next 12 months.
 But as money flows from brands through a network of agencies and platforms, sometimes the influencers themselves are left penniless.

 While top-tier influencers usually have managers and agents and bookkeepers who can keep track of missing funds, the vast majority operate on their own, often without contracts or accounting software.
-“I didn’t sign a contract [with Speakr], but their site looked so professional,” says Yu.
+“I didn’t sign a contract [with Speakr], but their site looked so professional,” Yu says.
 “A lot of times, I don’t sign contracts with brands for a quick post.”

 It’s not uncommon for influencers to be signed up for more than five influencer-management platforms at once, and some are active on as many as 10.
 But with so many scattered campaigns and pending payments floating around, money can slip through the cracks.
 For all but the most organized influencers, it’s easy to forget about small brand work, such as a sponsored tweet posted months ago for $50.
 Barlondo said she almost forgot the company owed her at all.